How to Buy An Investment Property in New York City

 In other words, neighborhoods like the West Village or the Upper West Side are iconic and not going out of style any time soon.

-There will pretty much always be people looking to live in these high-brow neighborhoods, especially because they’re close to universities.
+People will always be looking to live in these high-brow neighborhoods, mainly because they’re close to universities.

 If you do not see enough apartments for sale in your price range or target neighborhood, consider expanding your search to include “off-market” listings.

-Brokerages that specialize in investment and commercial properties may also mine for property owners who might be ready to sell.
+Brokerages specializing in investment and commercial properties may also be mine for owners who might be ready to sell.

 They can also arrange for you to meet and deal with the owners before the apartments hit the market.

 Buy something a little off the radar or “far out” in Brooklyn, Queens, or the Bronx.
-You may collect less rent at first, but you might be surprised by how the neighborhood's demand skyrockets.
+You may collect less rent initially, but you might be surprised by how the neighborhood's demand skyrockets.

-Beware, lower-income areas do tend to have higher turnover than high-income areas and typically also have higher maintenance costs.
+Beware, lower-income areas tend to have higher turnover than high-income areas and typically have higher maintenance costs.

 Look for increased investment in architecture, expanded transit options (i.e., the new Q line), or new schools.